rexxy-sasori/Automatic_Target_Recognition/README.md

 the API only supports training on GPU and evaluating on GPU.
 If the feature of training on GPU and evaluating on CPU is desired, please submit the issue in wiki.

+By expanding models, trainer computation mechanism (backprop is provided as a sample in trainer.py), and loss functions, this framework can be used to develope various machine learning / deep learning projects

 The dependency is listed in requirements.txt. # Automatic_Target_Recognition